Edward Augustus Ackerman

 A key element of Ackerman thinking is the concept of system and the interactions between the people and the nature.
 According to Ackerman "the objective of Geography is to understand the great system that encompasses the humanity and its environment on Earth's surface".

 Biography

-Ackerman was born in Post Falls, Idaho in 1911.
-By age 12 both his parents were dead.
+Ackerman was born in Post Falls, Idaho.
+By the time he reached the age of 12 both his parents were dead.
 He attended Coeur D’Alene Highschool, in 1930 he was awarded a scholarship to study at Harvard University.
 During his first term at Harvard his talent was noted by Derwent Whittlesey then the professor of Humane Geography in the Geology and Geography Department at Harvard.
 Whittlesey became his professor, mentor and promoter, and supervised Ackerman's PhD. thesis which he completed in 1939.
 Upon graduating Ackerman was teacher at Harvard during the period 1940 – 1948.